 Posing Panel in Pose Mode

-But the Pose Mode actually can also be used for editing the Rig.
-However this needs some extra functionality.
-This is provided in the Rig Modify Tools section (i.e. Apply as Restpose operator)
+The Pose Mode actually can also be used as tool for editing the Rig.
+The necessary extra functionality is provided in the Rig Modify Tools section (See the operators As Bindpose and With Joints)

 Pose Bone Constraints